Do Not Walk Alone

-Wouldn’t it be nice for a wonderful group of friends to break down our door and find us in our living room?
+Wouldn’t it be nice for a wonderful group of friends to break down our front door and find us in our living room?
 Sadly, that cannot be.
-We have to take an active step of faith and, with God’s guidance, seek opportunities to connect with others.
+We have to take an active step of faith and seek opportunities to connect with others.

 That first Momco meeting brought so many blessings.
 I gained valuable insights from the moms, from both peers and the two mentor moms who are full of wisdom to share.
 I promptly went out and purchased a notebook, collected some pens, and titled it “Momco Glimmers.”
-There was much to learn from this community.
+There was so much to learn from this faithful group of women.
 I even discovered that one of the moms lived right down the street, leading to my first playdate with my son.

 Answered prayers.

-Don’t wait.
-Don’t walk alone.
-Surely, it is not always easy to find our people.
-We have to break free from the comforts of what we know and step out.
+Do not wait.
+Do not walk alone.
+Surely, it is not always easy to find our people; we have to break free from the comforts of what we know.
 Be encouraged, be sharpened in your faith, but also share the gifts God has given you.
 You are an important member of your community, and the Body of Christ needs you too.

 “As iron sharpens iron, so one person sharpens another.”
 Proverbs 27:17 (NIV)